ShumailaAhmed/AI-Workshop/README.md

 ```

-In order to visualize the loss wrt to the number of epochs we can plot it
+To visualize the loss wrt to the number of epochs, we can plot it

 ```
 plt.plot(range(epochs), losses)